time-remapping-premiere-pro

 What are Frame Rates?

-Frame rates are the number of still images (frames) your camera can take per second.
+Frame rates are the number of still images (frames) your camera can record per second.
 In the case of 25 frames per second, the combination of watching 25 still images stacked up back to back over one second, is what gives the illusion of video.
 Your camera can shoot in different frame rates and you can set this in the menu.
-In most cases, you have the options to shoot in 24/25, 30 or 60 fps.
+In most cases, you have the option to shoot in 24/25, 30, or 60 fps.

 PAL-vs-NTSC